7 S Bundle|SSI|Surgical Site Infection|Surgery|Surgical Infection Prevention|HAIs|Working Toward Zero

 Download File

 The 7 S Bundle was created by Maureen Spencer, RN, BSN, M.Ed, CIC, FAPIC, Infection Prevention Consultant.
-This is based on both personal experience and evidenced based practice and not intended to suggest product preference or endorsement.
+This is based on both personal experience and evidenced based practices and it is not intended to suggest product preference or endorsement.
 Some of the products are unique innovative infection prevention options, while other vendors may not be listed here but are available for your program.
 Research, guidelines or recommendations are included with each step but are not inclusive of all available information.
 These are steps to be considered when investigating and evaluating your surgical site infections and prevention program.

-1. Safe OR practices: - Evaluate whether you have a safe OR: traffic control, number of staff in the room during surgery, compliance with surgical attire, proper surgical skin scrub, proper skin prep with alcohol based antiseptics, effective sterilization of instruments, monitoring and preventive maintenance of air handling systems, adequate surgical prophylaxis, warming of the patient before and during surgery, hair clipping (no shaving) outside the operating room, use of wound protectors to prevent tissue contamination, careful handling of tissues by surgical staff, disinfection of the environment during room turnovers and terminal cleaning, safe medication handling procedures and safe storage of supplies.
+1. Safe OR practices: - Evaluate whether you have a safe OR: traffic control, number of staff in the room during surgery, compliance with surgical attire, proper surgical skin scrub, proper skin prep with alcohol based antiseptics, effective sterilization of instruments, monitoring and preventive maintenance of air handling systems, adequate surgical prophylaxis, warming of the patient before and during surgery, hair clipping (no shaving) outside the operating room, use of wound protectors to prevent tissue contamination, careful handling of tissue by surgical staff, disinfection of the environment during room turnovers and terminal cleaning, safe medication handling procedures and safe storage of supplies.

 prolonged_operative_duration_increases_risk_of_ssi_-.pdf